UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Experiment

 \section{Experiment}

-In this section, we will go through the dataset, metric, and training details of our experiments.
-We will then discuss our model performance by comparing \mname{} with other methods.
+In this section, we will reveal the dataset, metric, and training details of our experiments.
+We will then discuss our model performance by comparing \mname{} with prior works.
 Lastly, we will further analyze \mname{} via several ablation studies.